cbushdor/MyHeadersFill_file/doc/README.md

 # Fields and their use

 The header is created if file is new and, file type extension supported.

 If file already exists, but doesn't have any header, you can create one.

+Follow these steps:

+      - type esc key

+      - position cursor at first line in file

-Follow this: go to insert mode and, place the cursor at the top of the file (first line) and type 'ctrl-h' a header will show up according to file type extension of your file.
-Then save it: esc key :w return.
+      - go to insert mode type i

+      - type 'ctrl-h' a header will show up according to file type extension of your file.

+      - Then save it: esc key :w return.

 | Field name     | Use      | Update time |
 | :--- | :--- | :--- |